Bassatron/Auxil/README.md

 Auxil is a web application that connects people with volunteering opportunities.

+## How To Use Web Application Demo
-## How to view web app
+In order to view and use the Auxil web application, follow the steps below.
-In order to view/load the web application, you need to open the auxil folder, and run flask.
+1. Clone the github repository to your local device you need to open the auxil folder, and run flask.
 Because the application is hosted via flask, you will need to run a local server which is accessable via cs50.io

 ## Usage